evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55_Sportback/_index.md

 Keyless entry allows access to the car without needing to find the key.
 As long you bring it with you, the doors open.

-Keyless go makes it possible to start the car without needing to use the key.
+Keyless go makes it possible to start the car without using the key.

 The steering wheel is electrically adjustable.